-Minor in Mathematics

-School of Science & Mathematics
+School of Arts and Science Department of Mathematics Jones 228 912-279-5876 saverett@ccga.edu

-Jones 228

-279-5876

-Program Coordinator:

-Dr. Syvillia Averett 279-4548
+Program Coordinator: Dr. Syvillia Averett 279-4548

-saverett@ccga.edu

 The mathematics minor is designed to deepen mathematical knowledge and equip students with essential mathematical tools for application to their chosen major.
 While students of all majors can find use in further mathematical study, students majoring in the natural sciences, psychology, and various concentrations within business (e.g., economics) will find a mathematics minor of particular interest to further develop their preparation for a career or graduate study.